AubreyJohns/LightGBM/README.md

 **boston_housing.csv** is the dataset used in **feature_engineering.ipynb**

-The rest are images used in the notebooks.
+The rest are images used in the notebooks for explanations and illustrations.